watson-developer-cloud/node-sdk/README.md

   username: '<username>',
   password: '<password>',
   version: 'v1',
-  dataset: 'heathcare' /* The dataset can be specified when creating the service or when calling it */ });
+  dataset: 'healthcare' /* The dataset can be specified when creating the service or when calling it */ });

 question_and_answer_healthcare.ask({ text: 'What is HIV?'}, function (err, response) {